Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 conn = DriverManager.getConnection(url, properties);
 ```

-{{% note %}}
+{{% note "Note"%}}
-It is also possible to set the "com.gs.embeddedQP.enabled" connection property as a System property (connection property overrides the system property).
+It is also possible to set the "com.gs.embeddedQP.enabled" connection property as a System property (the connection property overrides the system property).
 {{% /note %}}

 # Transaction Support

-XAP JDBC Driver supports the following transaction managers:
+The XAP JDBC Driver supports the following transaction managers:

 - Local Transaction Manager
 - Distributed embedded Jini Transaction Manager (default)